 - Ride-share drivers

 Whether you do dog walking as a side gig or sell your veggies at the local farmer’s market, congratulations, you are self-employed, and you likely have a small business.

 Your Business Structure Makes a Difference

-On the other hand, if you’ve chosen to incorporate your business, you’ll file a separate return (Form T2) for the business itself.
+If, on the other hand, you have chosen to incorporate your business, then you are required to file a separate return, a Corporation Tax Return, or T2, for the business itself.
 All of your personal income and credits stay on your return and the business’s income and credits stay on its own return.

 Choosing your business’s structure is an important decision.
 Incorporating has its advantages and disadvantages.
 To learn more about choosing a business structure, check out our tax tip Taking the Leap from Employee to Owner.

 Whether your small business venture is just a few hours a month or your full-time gig, good record-keeping is essential.